Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ![vwanarch.png](./images/vwanarch.png)

-In this scenario, if you want HTTP/HTTPS traffic to go through this hub and out the internet, you will need to do two things

-	1) Enable WAF/App GW
+In this scenario, if you want HTTP/HTTPS traffic inbound, you will need to do  Enable WAF/App GW
-	2) Enable an NVA

 ![vwanandwaf.png](./images/vwanandwaf.png)